Import products from a shop system

 Once you've created an API key, you're ready to set up the data source in the platform:

-Go to Data Sources from the site's main menu and select ADD DATA SOURCE.
-Then choose Shopify Plus or Shopify (Products), etc., and select Add.
+1. Go to Data Sources from the site's main menu and select ADD DATA SOURCE.
+Search for Shopify or Shopify Plus, and select Add for a necessary import:

 Note

-Enter your API Admin token in the Password field when using the Shopify (Products) data source.
-Do not use the API secret key you received from the Shopify UI.
+Enter your API Admin token in the Password field when using the Shopify - Product Import data source.
+Don't use the API secret key you received from the Shopify UI.

-If you wish to also import metadata, switch Include metadata to On.
+5. If you wish to import metadata, switch Include metadata to On.
 If your import takes a long time to complete, switch this setting to Off to speed up the process.

-Optionally, enter a custom name in Description (optional).
-This option is the same as in step 2.
+8. Optionally, enter a custom name in Description (optional).

 Import products from WooCommerce